Skip to main content

 1. Other prescription blood thinners

-As mentioned, Brilinta is a type of blood thinner and antiplatelet medication.
-If it’s combined with other medications that also thin your blood, it can raise your risk of easy or heavy bleeding.
+As mentioned, Brilinta is a type of blood thinner.
+If it’s combined with other medications that also thin your blood, it can raise your risk of bleeding.

 Examples of blood thinners that can interact with Brilinta include:

-Good to know: You may need to combine Brilinta with another prescription blood thinner for certain health conditions.
-But this should only happen with guidance from a healthcare provider.
+In most cases, you’ll only take one blood thinner at a time to lower your bleeding risk.
+You may need to combine Brilinta with another prescription blood thinner for certain health conditions.
+But this should only happen if your prescriber recommends it.

 2. Nonsteroidal anti-inflammatory drugs (NSAIDs)